TABLEALL

 玄斎

 In a relaxed yet authentic fashion, Gensai fuses the true essence of the two gourmet capitals, bringing together the rich seasonal finds and long-established techniques.
-Based in the historic port city of Kobe, the kappo restaurant has become an ultimate favorite among local foodies, extending its Michelin streak since 2011.
+Based in the historic port city of Kobe, the kappo restaurant has become an ultimate favorite among local foodies, extending its global guide book star streak since 2011.

 Named after the Meiji writer Gensai Murai, the restaurant is a product of Chef Naoya Ueno’s culinary life.
 Born into an established family in Namba kappo cuisine and later trained at a top kaiseki restaurant, his experiences focus on the pure flavors of fresh ingredients and encompass a wide spectrum of styles from casual dining to formal meals.